Healthy Sleep Cycles for Flexible Working

-With 2020 being the year of home working, many people have found extra flexibility around their work life.
-This is likely to continue into 2021.
+As working from home has become the norm, many people have found extra flexibility in their work life.
+This is likely to continue into 2023.
 The benefits are wide-ranging.
 It’s not just being able to pop out to get the kids to and from school but also the ability to slip into your natural sleep cycle.

 Now that many of us are working flexibly, we can see that the 9-5 workday doesn’t suit everyone.
 For example, night owls can struggle with this routine and research suggests that it can cause sleep deprivation, negatively affecting their health.
 So, if you struggle with the 9-5 routine and have the ability to use flexible working hours, now is the time to find your healthy sleep cycle.

 When you sleep throughout the night, you go through a number of sleep cycles.
 A full cycle of sleep is repeated every 90 to 110 minutes.
 Each cycle is made up of stages, NREM (non-rapid eye movement) and REM (rapid eye movement).
 You can find out more about these stages in our post about sleep cycles.

 When you sleep, it’s important that you complete NREM.
 The third stage of NREM is known as slow-wave sleep, or deep sleep.
-During this stage, your body is fully relaxed, and you won’t wake easily.
+During this stage, your body is fully relaxed, and you won’t wake up easily.
 Waking during this sleep stage can make you feel groggy.

 Related: Deep Sleep